Botulism – A Rare but Dangerous Disease

 The symptoms of botulism can develop within a few hours to several days after exposure, depending on the form and dose of the toxin.

-Muscle and skeletal muscle weakness starting from the face and progressing downward
+• Muscle weakness starting from the face and progressing downward

 In infants, signs may include: